Your Student Visa responsibilities

 If you will be undertaking Off Campus Study for data collection or research away from City, this must be directly related to your studies.
 You must complete an Off Campus study form in conjunction with your school and ensure this is submitted to the Visa Compliance team.
 We will then notify the Home Office.
 The Off Campus Study form can be found here.

-Whilst undertaking off campus study, we are required to continue monitoring your attendance and engagement with your course.
+Whilst undertaking off campus study, we are required to continue monitoring engagement with your course.
 You must therefore remain in regular contact with your school, continue to check your City e-mail account regularly and notify us if any of your circumstances change.

-Where attendance issues are identified by the student's School or Student and Academic Services, the School nominee will contact the student to confirm whether they are in attendance.
-Once contact has been made the student will be required to attend a meeting with their Course Director or Supervisor.
-At the meeting the attendance problems will be outlined and discussed.
-If the student’s attendance does not improve and they miss five or more contact points, a formal written warning letter will be issued outlining the conditions on which they can stay on the course.
-Formal written warning letters will be issued by Visa Compliance team.
-Following this, if the concerns are upheld the student’s case will be considered and if they are judged to not be actively engaging with their programme they will be withdrawn.
-The University's sponsorship of their visa will cease.
-The student will be reported to the Home Office as not in attendance.
+If the student’s engagement does not improve following the meeting, a formal written warning letter will be issued by the Visa Compliance team outlining the conditions on which they can stay on the course.
+Should there be additional concerns after this, the student’s case will be considered and if they are deemed to not be actively engaging with their programme they will be withdrawn.
+The University will then cease sponsorship of their visa and the student will be reported to the Home Office as not in attendance.

-Students are now subject to a 5-year cap on degree level study, which means the time that you can spend studying at or above degree level will be limited to 5 years.
+Students are subject to a 5-year cap on undergraduate degree level study, which means the time that you can spend studying at degree level (Level 6) will be limited to 5 years.
+This is not applicable to Level 7 or above programmes (Masters and PhD level).

 If you are studying a 4-year sandwich course (including 1 year work placement), the time you have spent studying in the UK at or above degree level are limited to 6 years.